mpacula/COSMOS/doc/source/shell.rst

    $ cosmos adm shell

 You can then interactively investigate and perform all sorts of operations.
 This is really powerful when interacting with the
-:term:`Django` API, since all of the Cosmos objects are Django models.
-All of the Cosmos classes are automatically imported for you.
+:term:`Django` API, since most of the Cosmos objects are Django models.
+Most Cosmos classes are automatically imported for you.

 .. code-block:: python

    >>> all_workflows = Workflow.objects.all()
    >>> workflow = all_workflows[2]
    >>> stage = workflow.stages[3]
    >>> stage.file_size
    >>> stage.tasks[3].get_successful_jobAttempt().queue_status